leoaugustov/dlq-utils/README.md

 - Invoke a function using messages from a queue
 - Move or copy messages from one queue to another
+- Delete messages from a queue based on a regular expression
 - Template a message before sending it to a queue or invoking a function
-- (soon) Filter messages before sending them to a queue or invoking a function
 - Save messages from a queue to a text file
 - Read lines from a text file and send them as messages to a queue